kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

 ---
 ## TESTING the HOOK SWITCH

-Let's start buy testing that the hook switch works properly.
+Let's start by testing that the hook switch works properly.
 We will test *continuity*, and make an LED turn ON/OFF when pushing the switch.

 - Look at the TERMINAL BLOCK: aligned set of screws on the phone's circuit.
 They go from T1 to T19.
 See [this reference image](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/Screws.jpg)

-- T2 and T6 should internally connect the hook switch.
+- T2 and T6 are internally connected to the hook switch.
 Make a continuity test using a tester to confirm.
 Press the hook switch when you make the test.
-The multimeter should "bip" when the switch is pressed.
+The multimeter should "beep" when the switch is pressed.
 If you need further guidance, ask a hackSpace technician.

 - Clamp a coloured crocodile clip to T2, and a black crocodile clip to T6.
 From the other side of the crocodile clips, clamp a wire, and then follow this [LED wiring diagram](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/test_hook-switch.jpg)

-- Upload [this code](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/test_hook-switch.ino) into your Arduino Board.
+- Upload [this code](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/test_hook-switch.ino) to your Arduino Board.

-- The LED should turn ON/OFF when you pressed the phone's hook switch.
+- The LED should turn ON/OFF when you press the phone's hook switch.

 ---
 ## TESTING the TRANSDUCER (ringer)